 10.1 Before Retirement

-The most important employer responsibility relative to former employees returning to State service is determining ERS membership status.
-ERS membership status dictates appropriate plan eligibility.
+The most important Employer responsibility for former employees returning to State service is determining ERS Membership status.
+ERS Membership status dictates appropriate plan eligibility.
 Employers should verify plan eligibility by:

 Normal Retirement Age is defined as: